SavaN222/Learn-Together/README.md

 ### Database

-First you need to create database connection, in my case name of connection is `learn_together`.
+First, you need to create database connection, in my case name of the connection is `learn_together`.

-After creating connection you must import data from this [*SQL FILE*](https://github.com/SavaN222/Learn-Together/blob/main/learnTogether.sql)
+After creating the connection you must import data from this [*SQL FILE*](https://github.com/SavaN222/Learn-Together/blob/main/learnTogether.sql)
 ### Project Configuration
-Open `application.yml` file and change it with right credentials.
+Open `application.yml` file and change it with the right credentials.

 path -> `projectLocation/src/main/resources/application.yml`